mallikanns/employee-management-system/README.md

 # Employee Management System

 ## Overview
-The Employee Management System project is a full-stack web application, built using Spring Boot for the backend, React/Next for the frontend, and integrates features such as a REST API, MySQL database, React Hooks.
+The Employee Management System project is a full-stack web application, built using Spring Boot for the backend, React for the frontend, and integrates features such as a REST API, MySQL database, React Hooks.

 ## Features